scionproto/scion/doc/ControlPlanePKI.md

 ### Regular TRC Update

 In a regular update, the `voting_quorum` parameter must not be changed.
-In the `primary_ases` section, only the issuing and online keys can change.
+In the `primary_ases` section, only the issuing grant and online voting keys can change.
 No other parts of the `primary_ases` section may change.

-- All votes from ASes with unchanged online root keys must be cast with the online root key.
+- All votes from ASes with unchanged online voting keys must be cast with the online voting key.
-- All ASes with changed online root keys must cast a vote with their offline root key.
+- All ASes with changed online voting keys must cast a vote with their offline voting key.

 ### Sensitive TRC Update

 A sensitive update is any update that is not "regular" (as defined above).
 The following conditions must be met:

-- All votes must be issued with the offline root key authenticated by the previous TRC.
+- All votes must be issued with the offline voting key authenticated by the previous TRC.

-Compared to the regular update, the restriction that voting ASes with changed online key must cast a vote is lifted.
-This allows replacing the online and offline key of a voting AS that has lost its offline key without revoking the voting status.
+Compared to the regular update, the restriction that voting ASes with changed online voting key must cast a vote is lifted.
+This allows replacing the online and offline voting key of a voting AS that has lost its offline voting key without revoking the voting status.

 ## TRC Update Dissemination